Folakl/Hnginternship_stage0task/README.md

-Profile Card Project README
+🌿 Profile & Multi-Page Internship Project
 Introduction

-This project is a personal profile card created using HTML, CSS, and JavaScript.
-It displays an avatar via URL, user information, hobbies, dislikes, and a live timestamp in milliseconds.
+This project is a multi-page web application built using HTML, CSS, and JavaScript.
+It includes a Profile page, an About Me page, and a Contact page — all styled with a single shared stylesheet and powered by one JavaScript file.

+The project showcases practical frontend development skills such as interactivity, input validation, and responsive design.

-Prerequisites
+🧩 Prerequisites

-Web browser (Chrome, Firefox, etc.)
+Modern web browser (Chrome, Firefox, Edge, etc.)

-Code editor (VS Code, etc.)
+Code editor (e.g. VS Code)

-How to Run Locally
+⚙️ How to Run Locally

 Download or Clone the Project

 git clone <repository-url>

 Or manually download the ZIP file and extract it.

 Open the Project Folder
-Open the folder in your code editor.
+Navigate to the folder in your code editor.

-Open HTML File in Browser
+Open the Main HTML File
-Locate the main HTML file (e.g. index.html).
+Locate index.html and open it directly in your browser.

-Right-click and select Open with Browser, or
+Right-click → Open with Browser

-Drag and drop the file into your browser.
+or drag and drop the file into your browser window.

-Project Structure
+🗂️ Project Structure
 project-folder/
-│── index.html
+│── index.html       # Main Profile Page
+│── About.html       # About Me Page
+│── Contact.html     # Contact Form Page
-│── style.css
+│── style.css        # Single stylesheet for all pages
-│── profile.js
+│── profile.js       # Shared JavaScript file for all pages
+│── README.md

-Features
+✨ Features
+🏠 Profile Page (index.html)

-Avatar image loaded via URL
+Displays avatar via URL

-User name, bio, hobbies, and dislikes

-Social media links with icons

-Live updating milliseconds timestamp using JavaScript

-Responsive design using media queries
+Shows user information, hobbies, dislikes, and a live timestamp

+Includes navigation links to the About and Contact pages

+Fully responsive layout

+👩‍💻 About Me Page (About.html)

+Organized into 5 sections:

+Bio – Brief introduction

+Goals – Learning and career ambitions

+Areas of Low Confidence – Areas to improve

+Note to Future Self – Motivational message

+Extra Thoughts – Personal insights

+💌 Contact Page (Contact.html)

+Functional contact form with validation for:

+Full name

+Email

+Subject

+Message

+Inline error messages for invalid inputs

+Displays a success toast when submitted correctly

+Toast Function Example (profile.js):

+function showToast() {
+  const toast = document.getElementById("toast");
+  toast.classList.add("show");
+  setTimeout(() => {
+    toast.classList.remove("show");
+  }, 3000);
+}

-How It Works
+🧠 How It Works

-The project runs entirely in the browser.
-The JavaScript file updates the time display every second using setInterval() and Date.now().
+The Profile page dynamically displays time using JavaScript.

+The Contact page validates form inputs and triggers a success toast message on valid submission.

+The About Me page presents structured personal content with accessible data-test attributes for easy testing.

+🌈 Accessibility

+All interactive elements (inputs, buttons, links) are keyboard accessible.

+Visible focus styles for better usability.

+data-testid attributes included for automated testing and accessibility support.

-Notes
+💅 Notes

+Only one CSS and one JavaScript file are shared across all pages.

 Avatar and icons are loaded via external URLs (no local image folder).

-Best viewed in a modern browser.

-Run Locally

-Clone or download this repository.

-Open the index.html file directly in your browser.

-Accessibility

-All interactive elements are keyboard accessible.

-Visible focus styles are applied to links and buttons.

-Credits

-Avatar image sourced via URL.

-Icons provided using external icon library (e.g., Ionicons).
+Works best on modern browsers with internet access for external resources.

-Author
+👩‍💻 Author

-Created by a Frontend Developer focusing on clean UI and accessibility.

-Ensure an active internet connection to load avatar and icons.

-Ensure internet connection if using avatar URL images.

-Specify your license here.
+Name: Yakub Roimot Omotara
+Role: Frontend Developer
+Goal: Building clean, accessible, and responsive interfaces while growing into a successful full-stack developer.